grantsrb/cogmtc/README.md

         count_targs is overridden by this argument. drop_perc_threshold has no impact on this argument.

-    "env_type": str
+    "env_types": list of str
-        the name of the gym environment to be used for the training "harsh": bool
+        the name of the gym environments to be used for the training. each environment spawns a new data collection process in the training.
+If you want to use only one environment with multiple data collection processes, specify the same environment repeatedly. `batch_size` will be forced to be divisible by the length of this list.
+    "harsh": bool
         an optional parameter to determine the reward scheme for gordongames variants